 The SMMPO is equally committed to implementing federal Executive Order 12898, entitled “Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations.”
 In this capacity, the SMMPO identifies and addresses disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations.
 The SMMPO carries out this responsibility by involving minority and low-income individuals in the transportation process and considering their transportation needs in the development and review of the SMMPO’s transportation plans, programs and projects.

 The SMMPO carries out this responsibility by allowing every person in the region the opportunity to participate in the planning process guiding every issue, project, plan, program or service.
-Special efforts are made to reach the traditionally underserved, including LEP, minority and low-income persons. addition to this, the CMMPO has a plan to engage the population with limited English proficiency.
-To view the SMMPO’s Language Access Plan (LAP).
-To request additional information regarding Title VI and related federal and state nondiscrimination obligations, please contact:
+Special efforts are made to reach the traditionally underserved, including LEP, minority and low-income persons.
+In addition to this, the SMMPO has documented a plan to engage populations with limited English proficiency.

 Title VI Specialist